Chipsee/industrial-pi/README.md

 # Introduction
 We will use this repo to contain the source code and config for Chipsee Raspberry Computer Module Hardware.

-# Supported Raspberry Official System
+# How to use this repo to add drivers and configrations on Supported Raspberry Official OS?
+## Supported Raspberry Official OS
 This repository only support follow [Raspberry Pi official system](https://www.raspberrypi.org/software/operating-systems/) now:
  - 2019-04-08-raspbian-stretch (Not support CM4 products)
  - 2020-02-13-raspbian-buster